----------‐-------------

 For a deeper dive into these issues, ** this report provides further insight.
 Addressing this injustice requires systemic reform, including investments in public defense, alternatives to cash bail, and broader social support for vulnerable populations

-He's also a paid attorney (not of my choosing) and while others I've contacted explaining the situation to and wanting to hire have made it clear she has to choose to change attorneys, but if we can't discuss things privately how can she even know there's any issues?
+He's also a paid attorney (not of my choosing) and while others I've contacted explaining the situation to and wanting to hire have said she can choose to change attorneys, certain circumstances have her hands tied.

 My hope is that by shedding light on these injustices, we can compel those in positions of power to finally see and act.
 And if, in this process, I can help even one other mother, sister or loved one navigate this bewildering and often cruel system, then I will have fulfilled my purpose.